For some years I have been collaborating on code with my team using Git, following a practice called Continuous Integration (CI).

 Continuous Delivery is an extension of CI to make sure you can release new changes to your customers quickly.
 You are able to deploy your application at any point in time with the click of a button.
 The moment of releasing totally depends on your business requirements.
 Whereas Continuous Deployment goes one step further and deploys changes automatically without human intervention.
 Only a failed test will prevent a new change to be deployed.

 Git is a distributed version control system for tracking changes in source code during software development, but it can be used to track changes in any set of files.
-Git can be a
+Git can be a key component for CI.

 A git repository (repo) is a folder in which you are storing all the files related to your project.
 The folder itself contains a hidden .git folder in which all changes are tracked.
 On a single developer machine, this can be called a local repository.
 When developers start collaborating on code, a remote repository can be created.
 This can also be referred to as a remote repository or a git server.
 A remote repository generally lies somewhere outside your system, on a remote machine.